-This is a Excellent hike from Kathmandu.
+This is an excellent hike from Kathmandu.
 Very few people trek around Kathmandu valley.
 It offers a rich insight into the lives, history, culture, landscape, beautiful mountains and religion of its inhabitants.
-You will walk mostly shivapuri watershed forests and villages during your trekking time.
+You will walk mostly Shivapuri watershed forests and villages during your trekking time.
 Shivapuri hill (2729m) is the highest point of this trekking.
-From the top of Shivapuri, can see western mountain Manaslu, Boudha himal, Ganesh himal range, Langtang range, Dorjeelakpa, shisapangma and Gaurishankar.
+From the top of Shivapuri, can see western mountain Manaslu, Boudha Himal, Ganesh Himal range, Langtang range, Dorjeelakpa, Shisapangma and Gaurishankar.
 In short we can see more than 60 peaks from here.
-And other mountains can be seen and another gain of this trekking is to reach Nagarkot which is the most popular point for viewing, terrace, river and beautiful scenery green hill.
+Other mountains can be seen and another gain of this trekking is to reach Nagarkot, which is the most popular point for viewing, terrace, river and beautiful scenery green hill.

 Nagarkot to Changunarayan:-

 The resort village of Nagarkot is a favourite destination for many visitors to Nepal.
 There are some excellent views of the mountains from the ridge top and many attractive hotels and guest houses for overnight stays.
-From Nagarkot a number of trails return back to Kathmandu, probably the easiest and the best known is the route to Changunarayan an ancient temple site close to Bhaktapur.
-Local tea stalls offering refreshments are found on the way, It is around a three our trek from Nagarkot.
+From Nagarkot a number of trails are available for return back to Kathmandu, probably the easiest and the best known is the route to Changunarayan an ancient temple site close to Bhaktapur.
+Local tea stalls offering refreshments are found on the way.
+It's around a three our trek from Nagarkot.
 If you are not returning to Nagarkot you can take a local bus to Bhaktapur from here either a taxi or a local bus back to Kathmandu.

 Godavari to Phulchowki:-

-Shivapuri is is a protected zone situated on the northern rim of the Kathmandu valley, the streams that eminate from here provide fresh drinking water for a major portion of the valleys inhabitants.
+Shivapuri is a protected zone situated on the northern rim of the Kathmandu valley, the streams that aminate from here provide fresh drinking water for a major portion of Kathmandu valley inhabitants.
 At 2,732 metres there is a spectacular view of the Kathmandu valley.
-Much of the trek is through undisturbed thick oak forest, If you are lucky you may come accross spotted dear, monkeys and jackals on the trail.
+Much of the trek is through undisturbed thick oak forest, if you are lucky you may come across spotted dear, monkeys and jackals on the trail.

-The hill at Nagarjun overlooks the famous Stupa of Swyambhuntah, known to many as monkey temple.
-The hilltop temple is thought to be the meditation place of the Buddhist Sage Nagarjun who visited the area while the Kathmandu valley was still a huge lake, there are number of meditation caves still to be seen on the hillside.
+The hill at Nagarjun overlooks the famous Stupa of Swyambhuntah, known as monkey temple.
+The hilltop temple is thought to be the meditation place of the Buddhist Sage Nagarjun who visited the area while the Kathmandu valley was still a huge lake.
+We can see the number of meditation caves still to be seen on the hillside.
 The trail starts about one kilometer from Balaju on the road to Trisuli.
 Prepare to spend five to six hours walking, take your own lunch and drinks.